-A city or county officeholder, candidate, or committee may be subject to additional reporting or other requirements such as electronic filing.
-For example, there may be contribution limits or lower itemization thresholds.
+A city or county committee may be subject to additional reporting or other requirements, such as the requirement to file campaign reports electronically.
+There may be contribution limits, lower itemization thresholds, or an additional preelection statement, just to mention a few.
 A city or county campaign ordinance may never preempt state law.
-On January 1, 2021, a default state campaign contribution limit went into effect for city and county candidates where the city or county has not already enacted a contribution limit on such candidates.